-4.1 Cultivating democratic innovation practices
+4.1 Cultivating Democratic Innovation Practices

 On the face of it, there need be nothing inherently democratic about the internal workings of grassroots innovations.
 Usually grassroots initiatives involve a voluntary group of people creating solutions to local development issues as they see them, and with little thought for seeking permission or consent from society more widely.
-Nevertheless, in seeking to get their project off the drawing board, grassroots initiatives need to cultivate support and legitimacy locally; and if they wish to endure and be influential, then the grassroots initiative will need to draw into their negotiations wider interests and commitments.
+Nevertheless, in seeking to get their project off the drawing board, grassroots initiatives need to cultivate support and legitimacy locally.
+And if they wish to endure and be influential, then the grassroots initiative will need to draw into their negotiations wider interests and commitments (Smith et al. 2014; Hess 2007).

 Precisely because grassroots innovators hold an explicitly value-based, voluntary, and socially-oriented approach to their collective problems, so grassroots innovators have to be much more adept at negotiating and articulating the inclusion into their processes of a wider variety of knowledge, social and material resources, compared to the institutionalised routines and authority of appealing to market-share and investor profits in conventional innovation processes.
-Even where grassroots innovations involve clear financial and economic motivations, as with community energy projects like the micro-hydro example above, the groups involved are nonetheless trying to realise this in a way that does not contradict other values, such as for environmental integrity or social inclusion.
+Even where grassroots innovations involve clear financial and economic motivations, as with community energy projects like the micro-hydro example above, the groups involved are nonetheless trying to realise this in a way that does not contradict other values, such as for environmental integrity or social inclusion (Seyfang et al. 2014).